python-useful-helpers/exec-helpers/README.rst

 ------------------

 SSHClient commands support get_pty flag, which enables PTY open on remote side.
-PTY width and height can be set via kwargs, dimensions in pixels are always 0x0.
+PTY width and height can be set via keyword arguments, dimensions in pixels are always 0x0.

 Possible to call commands in parallel on multiple hosts if it's not produce huge output: